-El Dovio represents an exceptional opportunity to apply cutting-edge exploration techniques to a known gold-rich poly-metallic system.
-Volcanogenic massive sulphide deposits or VMS deposits are formed as massive, that is, over 60% sulphide minerals, in lens-like accumulations on or near the sea floor in association with volcanic activity.
-A typical VMS system consists of two main ore types, (1) massive sulphide mineralization, and (2) stringer or stockwork vein system.
-Eskay Creek, Noranda, Kidd Creek are well-known Canadian examples of VMS type deposits.
-Similarly, The El Dovio property hosts polymetallic gold-silver-copper-zinc mineralization in this distinct volcanogenic massive sulfide deposit setting, as well as bonanza grade mineralization in what may be a boiling feeder zone in the stringer zone.
+The property covers an exceptional gold-rich poly-metallic vein system hosted in metamorphosed marine volcanic rocks.
+Mineralization is characterized as a large “stringer” or “stock work” zone that may have been the “feeder” for a volcanogenic massive sulphide (VMS) target that would be expected to form at the contact between the sediments and volcanic rocks.
+VMS systems are formed as massive, typically, over 60% sulphide minerals, in lens-like accumulations on or near the sea floor in association with volcanic activity.
+A typical VMS system consists of two main ore types, (1) the massive sulphide mineralization, and (2) the stringer or stock work vein system that is hosted in volcanic rocks below the massive sulfide mineralization.
+Eskay Creek, Noranda, Kidd Creek are well-known Canadian examples of this type of deposit.
+The best known Colombian equivalent is Mina El Roble, recently purchased by Atico Mining Corporation.
+Similarly, the El Dovio property hosts polymetallic gold-silver-copper-zinc mineralization in this distinct setting, as well as bonanza grade mineralization in what may be a boiling feeder or stringer zone.

 Mineralization is hosted in a belt of Mesozoic age, volcanic rocks that extend northward into this part of Colombia from Ecuador that are known to host other intermediate sulfidation epithermal deposits including Kinross Gold’s Fruta del Norte deposit that according to Kinross’s website boasts more than 11 million ounces of gold and 17 million ounces of silver.

 The Yarumalito property is situated in the Marmato Mining District, approximately 11 kilometers north of Marmato Mountain, and 110 kilometers south of the city of Medellin.
 The Marmato district hosts a number of productive gold-silver properties, and is one of Colombia’s most famous mining districts with historic production dating back before Spanish colonization of the area in the 1500′s.
 In the Mina Yarumalito area, high-grade, vein hosted gold deposits were discovered in 1988, and produced approximately 13,000 ounces of gold from small scale, private mining activity.
 Mining was halted in 2002 due to the low precious metal prices.
-In March 2012, Colombian Mines entered into a joint venture agreement with Teck Resources at Yarumalito.
-Under the agreement Teck may earn up to 70% of the project by spending not less than $10 million on exploration and making combined cash payments and private placements into the Company of $5.5 million.
+In March 2012, Colombian Mines entered into an option agreement with Teck Resources at Yarumalito.
+Under the agreement Teck may earn up to 70% joint venture interest in the project by spending not less than $10 million on exploration and making combined cash payments and private placements into the Company of $5.5 million.
 Colombian Mines is 100% carried for all exploration expenses and will remain manager of the project until Teck’s local subsidiary has earned its interest.
-A minimum of $1.5 million in exploration, mostly in drilling will be completed at Yarumalito under the Joint venture by June of 2013.
+Teck has completed its first year work obligation consisting of $1.5 million in exploration and is in the process of assessing the data from that.

 The Yarumalito property has the potential to host large tonnage, bulk mineable gold-copper mineralization, as well as high-grade structurally controlled gold mineralization that may be extracted using underground mining techniques.
 Exploration at Yarumalito is focused on gold-copper porphyry-related mineralization typical of other Colombian deposits, including Marmato, La Colosa, and Angostura.
 This style of alteration and mineralization has been mapped and tested with multiple exploration programs including geochemical assessment using surface rock chip and soil sampling.
 The rock sampling and mapping of exposures in road cuts, trenches, and drainages has provided detailed information in some areas.
 On a broader property-wide scale the extent of the mineralization was also indicated by soil auger/rock chip sampling and wide spaced soil sampling.